Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Path Spaces of Pushouts

-We want to be very careful about the numeric indices.
-The type \(P_B^0(b)\) is essentially irrelevant, since all data over it will be defined by \(\exf\).
-However, it is good for uniformity of definitions to have constructions at the zeroth index be non-recursive, and constructions at successor indices to be pushouts and eliminations of pushouts.
-For this reason, whenever we construct data over both \(P_A^{\bullet}\) and \(P_B^{\bullet}\) by induction on \(n\) together, we include the empty type \(P_B^0(b)\).
-But when we pass to the colimit, we drop the trivial first elimination and only consider the data over \(P_B^{\bullet+1}\).
+\begin{rem} We want to be very careful about the numeric indices of \(P_B\).
+The type \(\PB{0}(b)\) is essentially irrelevant, since data over it can always be defined by \(\exf\).
+We could have just as well shifted the sequence and had \(\PB{0}(b)\) be the pushout we currently call \(\PB{1}(b)\).
+However, this numbering would not align with the intended intuition.
+Additionally, since \(\PA{n}\) and \(\PB{n}\) are defined together, it is good for uniformity to have constructions at the zeroth index be atomic, and constructions at successor indices be pushouts.